-The U.S. Commission on Civil Rights believes that this situation warrants immediate Federal attention.
+The U.S. Commission on Civil Rights believes that this situation wairfants immediate Federal attention.
 The Federal government must have a coordinated plan for dealing with such violent acts.
-We believe that the President should designate the Attorney General or another official of comparable rank to coordinate the Federal efforts in this area.
-This assignment would bring national attention to this problem and to the commitment of the Federal government to end violence.
+We believe that the President should designate the Attorney General or another official of comparable rank to coordinate the Federal of efforts in this area.
+This assignment would bring national attention to this problem and to the commitment of the Federal of the